 Not being an electrician by trade, Les still had enough experience to design and install two other solar power systems in other RVs using components from Northern Arizona Wind & Sun in 2005.
-Their previous solar power systems consisted of lead acid batteries which limited their ability to draw larger energy loads on a consistent basis.
-Using their air conditioner and other large appliances regularly was out of the question with battery limitations.
+Their previous solar power systems consisted of lead-acid batteries which limited their ability to draw larger energy loads on a consistent basis.
+Using their air conditioner and other large appliances regularly were out of the question with battery limitations.

 Like many RVers Les and Sue prefer to live outside traditional RV parks and spend their time in public lands.
 In order to continue living in boondocking mode, they would need a system that would allow them to use all their appliances and aspects of the RV without worrying about larger energy load draw on the batteries.

 The crucial part of the design was indeed the battery choice that could withstand signification energy draws.
-A Lithium based battery bank was the obvious choice for Les after witnessing the limitations of a lead acid battery bank in his previous systems.
+A Lithium-based battery bank was the obvious choice for Les after witnessing the limitations of a lead-acid battery bank in his previous systems.
 There are several choices for Lithium batteries in the market.
 After consulting with James, Les decided to go with Simpliphi PHI-3.8-24-60 3.8kWh 24 Volt Lithium Ferro Phosphate Batteries.
 SimpliPhi gave him the biggest bang for the investment.
 SimpliPhi Batteries come with a built-in battery management system (BMS) along with a built-in 80 amp DC breaker on/off switch.
-Another huge bonus is the 10-year warranty SimpliPhi provides on their products.
+Another huge bonus is the 10-year warranty SimpliPhi provides on its products.
 They are also made in the USA!

 After making some decisions on other components for the solar power system with James, Les was ready to install his system.
 It took approximately 17 days to layout, build and install all the components.
 Les and Sue were completely off-grid in a matter of days.
 They were able to use all the appliances as they had hoped completely off-grid and without supplement power from a gas generator.